 An adult will need to be with you as you will not be allowed to go home unsupervised.
 The study coordinator will call you the following day to ensure that you are feeling well and that you are not experiencing any side effects.

-If you are experiencing a problem, the study coordinator will contact Dr. George Mashour and appropriate actions will be taken.
+If you are experiencing a problem, the study coordinator will contact the clinicians who staff your study visit and appropriate actions will be taken.
 You should also feel free to contact the study team should you observe anything abnormal following your participation in the study.

 Because of the side effects of the medications, you may feel sleepy or not yourself for up to 24 hours.
 Do not engage in any activity that requires alertness or coordination during your 24-hour recovery period.

-This includes: driving; operating heavy machinery; using power tools; cooking; climbing; riding a bicycle; or rollerblading/skating.
+This includes driving; operating heavy machinery; using power tools; cooking; climbing; riding a bicycle; or rollerblading/skating.
 Do not make important or complex decisions or sign legal documents.
 Do not drink alcoholic beverages.
 It is recommended that you remain in the company of a family member, friend, or attendant for the next 24 hours.

 Additionally, there may be a risk of loss to confidentiality or privacy.
-See Section 9 of this document for more information on how the study team will protect your confidentiality and privacy.
+See Section 9 of this document for more information on how the study team will protect your confidentiality and privacy as with any research study, there may be additional risks that are unknown or unexpected.